lukasvermeer/srm/docs/causes.md

 If the bot filtering logic only relies on pre-treatment variables to filter users from an experiment, we can safely assume that variant assignment cannot affect attrition rates.

+#### Using the HyperLogLog++ cardinality estimation algorithm

+In "The Effect of Using Cardinality Estimates Like HyperLogLog in Statistical Analyses" ([link][hyperloglog]), the author describes the effects of using the HyperLogLog++ (HLL++) cardinality estimation algorithm in applications where its output serves as input for statistical calculations.
+They show that frequent SRMs are the result, and conclude that:

+> HyperLogLog data with precision typical of current default implementations is unsuitable for use in A/B testing and similar scenarios where an estimator is supposed to converge to the true value in the asymptotic case.

 #### Incorrect joins
 #### Delayed log arrival